Latest enhancements to the SDMC server

 Monday, December 10, 2018

 New filters in the Users view

-In the Users view, new filters are available to display users according to their statuses (e.g., Registered users, Pending users, Special users).
+There are new filters in the Users view to display users according to their statuses (e.g., Registered users, Pending users, Special users).

 Identifying the global administrator

 SDMC‘s global administrator is allowed to create other administrators.
 In the Administrators view, this role is now clearly labeled.

 Thursday, October 25, 2018

 Once you have created your corporate account, you can add several other domains.
 The users belonging to these domains will be allowed to use SDS for C&M.

 You can now request to send the following emails again: